strawlab/flydra/flydra-sphinx-docs/data_analysis.rst

  * .h5 files

- * .xml files with stimulus or trajectory information.
+ * .xml files that also include stimulus or trajectory information.

+All calibration sources can save the camera matrix for the linear pinhole camera model for each camera, the scale factor and units of the overall calibration, and the non-linear distortion parameters for each camera.

 Calibration directories
 .......................